Some CPAs choose to use a contract known as an engagement letter. An engagement letter usually includes:

 Choosing a CPA or CPA Firm

 We cannot refer or recommend a CPA or CPA firm.
-We recommend you contact:
+We recommend you:

-- The Washington Society of Certified Public Accountants (WSCPA)
+- Check The Washington Society of Certified Public Accountants (WSCPA)

-- Your friends, family or associates in your community.
+- Contact your friends, family, or associates in your community.